k0T0z/gsoc24-blog/_posts/2024-07-29-google-summer-of-code-2024-week-10-midterm-evaluation.markdown

 This blog post is related to my Google Summer of Code 2024 project: [Procedural Fragment Shader Generation Using Classic Machine Learning][my-google-summer-of-code-2024-project].

-As I said in my previous blog post, I am running at a low pace due to my master's preparation as well as the army service.
-Josh and Greg gave me a pass even though I didn't do much.
-Anyway, thanks to them for their understanding.
-Here is my midterm feedback and the work done so far and why.
+As mentioned in my previous blog post, I am currently working at a slower pace due to my preparations for my master's program and military service.
+Josh and Greg have kindly given me some leeway, despite my limited progress.
+I would like to extend my gratitude to them for their understanding.
+Below is my midterm feedback, an overview of the work completed so far, and the rationale behind it.

 ## Midterm 2024 Evaluation Feedback